Publishing Resources

 Engaging the services of a self-publisher – also known as custom publishers, hybrid publishers and partnership publishers – can be a good option for authors without the time or skills to turn their manuscript into a finished book.
 However, there are many potential pitfalls in this process, and many unscrupulous businesses making exaggerated claims.
 Unlike traditional publishers, which only make money when people buy an author’s book, self-publishers make money from the author, regardless of sales.
 Doing your research and taking professional advice is essential.

 The best self-publishers are transparent about the services they offer and how much they cost.
 They may offer editing, design, marketing and distribution, and provide tips on how to make sure your manuscript is ready for publication.
 Often, they can register your copyright and get your book an ISBN.
-They may also offer to convert your manuscript into an ebook and promote it online.
+They may also offer to convert your manuscript into an eBook and promote it online.
 The Australian Society of Authors (ASA) offers guides, templates and a publishing consultancy service to its members.

 Beware of ‘vanity publishers’: businesses that will happily take your money but have little interest in your book’s sales.
 Vanity publishers are often opaque about their fees and may take a big cut of sales revenue.
 They’ll rarely consult authors, meaning you have no control.
 They’re unselective, meaning they’ll publish low-quality work.
 They’re likely to compromise on your book’s production values to maximise their profits.
 You’ll find vanity publishers on social media, and they’ll come up in Google searches.
 Don’t click on ads asking for submissions.
 Reputable self-publishers won’t ask for submissions – they get plenty.
 A good self-publisher won’t hound you for money and won’t make extravagant claims for your book.